 Jon Toth, C, Kentucky

 Height: 6-4.
 Weight: 308.
 Arm: 33.13.
 Hand: 10.
 40 Time: 5.51.
 Projected Round (2017): 3-5.
-3/25/17: Toth had a fine senior season and career at Kentucky.
+4/25/17: Toth had a fine senior season and career at Kentucky.
 He started 47 straight games and was a big part of the Wildcats having a team average of 5.5 yards per carry in 2016.
 Toth has good size to be a center in the NFL and enough athleticism.
-He had a decent week at the Senior Bowl.
+He turned in a decent week at the Senior Bowl.
 Toth has strength in his base and developed technique.

 Pat Elfein, C/G, Ohio State

 Height: 6-3.
 Weight: 303.
 Arm: 33.25.
 40 Time: 5.32.
 Projected Round (2017): 3-5.
 4/25/17: Elflein blocked well for Ohio State.
 He is a strong run blocker at the point of attack.
 Sources say that the Ohio State staff has raved about Elflein to NFL evaluators for his character and work ethic.
 However, teams have some concerns about how Elflein's size and lack of length will translate to the NFL.
 He had some real struggles with Clemson to close out the season.

 8/6/16: Months ago I wrote, "Elfein is undersized for an NFL guard, so moving to center could be his best move."
 That appears to be the plan as Elflein is projected to play center for Ohio State in 2016.
 Elfein was perhaps Ohio State's most impressive offensive lineman in 2015, and that is saying something considering left tackle Taylor Decker was a first-round pick in the 2016 NFL Draft.